bioinf-mcb/gisaid-scrapper/README.md

 password
 ```

+The tool was written for personal use, so little to no maintenance is to be expected.

 ## Usage
 `python3 gisaid_scrapper_headless.py` should run the scrapper in headless mode.
 If you need a browser window, you can specify it
 by changing `True` to `False` in the line `scrapper = GisaidCoVScrapper(False)`